Immigration to Canada: Federal Start-Up Visa program

 This program grants Canadian permanent residence to qualified entrepreneurs wishing to establish their start-up business in Canada.
 Successful candidates must get the support of one or more of the designated organizations: Venture capital funds, Angel investor groups, Business incubators.

 Applicants must also supply proof of sufficient settlement funds to apply for the program.

 Individuals with a certain net worth can also apply for permanent residence via certain programs.
 For business owners and investor immigrants who do not fit into the Start-Up business class or Quebec Provincial programs, there is a Federal Owner Operator LMIA pathway that if executed correctly can lead to permanent admission to Canada.

 Canada revoked most of the poorly monitored business-class programs, like the VIP Business Immigration Program which allowed immigrants with sufficient business experience or management experience to receive the Permanent Residency to start businesses in a shorter period than other types of immigration in 2014 and replaced the program with start-up visa.
 Daniel Hiebert, a former professor at the University of British Columbia (UBC), discovered that many entrepreneurs who initiated businesses through the old start-up program ceased operations after two years.
 These individuals met the minimum criteria for obtaining permanent resident status and subsequently let go of their businesses without having their status revoked.
 Hiebert revealed that they entered business-class programs with the primary goal of retiring and enjoying a comfortable lifestyle.
 They purchased expensive homes in urban areas to benefit from low mortgage rates and reduced income taxes that Canada offers.
 An added advantage for many was their children were able to attend at top-tier Canadian Universities at domestic tuition rates.

 The government has increased the number of participants in the Start-Up Visa program annually since 2022.
 In that year, it provided 1,000 spots.
 In 2023, the program expanded to accommodate 3,500 individuals.
 The projected intake for 2024 is 5,000 participants, followed by an increase to 6,000 in 2025.

+As of March 2026, the Start-Up Visa program is paused and not accepting any new applicants, although individuals with valid 2025 commitment certificates are able until June, 30, 2026 to submit an application.
+The current processing time for recent applicants is more than 10 years.